vikingeducation/prep_basics/test-yourself-answers.md

 Web designers are focused on the artistic design and ux/ui of a website or web app, whereas developers are focused on how to build it, although there is some overlap between the two nowadays.

+It's possible to be an excellent developer and not be great at design, but having a bit of both is preferred.

 #### What's the difference between front end, back end, and full stack developers?

 Front-end developers focus more on the actual webpage itself, how the site looks to the end user.
 Back-end devlopers focus on the server side code that runs the applicaiton, Usually they use programming languages like Python, Ruby, or Java.
 Full-Stack developers are responibile for both the front-end and back-end of the application.